 Glynn Family, Kilbannon, Tuam, Co.
 Galway.

-Above: An example of the coloured edits from a Co.
+Above: An example of the colored edits from a Co.
 Galway Valuation record

-The National Archives of Ireland has uploaded a number of Valuation books associated with the Griffith's Valuation.
+The National Archives of Ireland has uploaded several Valuation books associated with Griffith's Valuation.
 They can be accessed here: National Archives of Ireland

 Rewatch our webinar on Griffiths Valuation below

 Links mentioned in the webinar are available below.

 A summary of websites you will find useful

 - Northern Ireland Counties that are in PRONI archives